 What advice do you have for students who are considering study abroad?

 My advice is simple: take every opportunity you have to learn and grow while in college.
 If it means studying abroad as well. then go for it.
 At worst, you visit a country you've never been to and learn all about a culture that rubs off on you and gives you new relationships and experiences.
-At best… well, the upside is huge, but what’s not to like about an opportunity to skip on the winter at Case and go visit a place much cooler than Cleveland?
+At best… well, the upside is huge, but what’s not to like about an opportunity to skip on the winter at CWRU and go visit a place much cooler than Cleveland?
 (Yes, these places exist).

 How has studying abroad changed your global perspective?

 It is my perspective on the individual, and how unique and awesome each person on the planet is, that has changed.
 In other words, after a terrific global academic experience like Semester at Sea I came to realize how an overwhelming majority of people in this world are actually quite similar.
 We all want to live happy lives, spend time with our families, earn an honest living, etc. Those are the principles that transcend race, religion, gender- meeting people across the world on four continents reinforced that concept.
 No matter how drastically different someone appeared to be, those themes were recurring as I visited and met with people from Japan to Morocco.
 Most of us consider college to really be the best place to learn and grow as a young adult, and it was really eye opening to travel to a continent I've never been before to see how other people live so differently.
 Then, once you get to know them, you feel as though they are not so different after all.